 Teachers are demanding that the government fund education so that every child, including those with additional needs, receives the personal attention they need to learn and thrive.

 Jack Boyle, President of the Post Primary Teachers Association (PPTA) stated that, “We want to work with the government to find solutions that make teaching the attractive career it should be.”
-He added that, “A well resourced, equitable education system is essential for a healthy society.
+He added that, “A well-resourced, equitable education system is essential for a healthy society.
 We hope the government acts on its principles and makes that happen.”

 By Anna Lee

-Retired teacher and member of NZEI Te Riu Roa
+Retired member, NZEI Te Riu Roa